Vasudev Devnani

-Vasudev Devnani is an Indian politician from Rajasthan belonging to the Bharatiya Janata Party.
-He was the Minister of State for School Education Independent Charge Government of Rajasthan, serving as its "RSS face," after the Hindu nationalist organisation Rashtriya Swayamsevak Sangh (RSS) of which he is a member.
+Vasudev Devnani is an Indian politician from Rajasthan serving as the 18th speaker of the Rajasthan Legislative Assembly since December 2024.
+He is also an MLA from Ajmer North.
+He is a member of the Bharatiya Janata Party.
+Vasudev Devnani is the first Sindhi to become speaker in Rajasthan assembly.

 Life and career

 Vasudev Devnani was born in Ajmer on 11 January 1950.
 He received B.E. degree in Electrical Engineering from one of the finest and oldest colleges, MBM Engineering college, Jodhpur.
 After that he went on to an academic career, eventually becoming the Dean of Vidhya Bhawan Polytechnic College in Udaipur.

 He is married to Indira Devnani, a retired school teacher.
 The couple have one son and two daughters.

 Political career

 Devnani joined the Rashtriya Swayamsevak Sangh (RSS) at a young age and later its student wing Akhil Bharatiya Vidyarthi Parishad (ABVP), serving as the Rajasthan state president of the latter for nine years.
 Subsequently, he joined the Bharatiya Janata Party (BJP).

 Devnani was elected to the Legislative Assembly of Rajasthan from the Ajmer North constituency in 2003, obtaining 45% of the total votes.
 He was elected again in 2008 and 2013.

 He was a Minister of State for technical education in the Ministry of Vasundhara Raje in 2003-08.
 He was a Minister of State with an independent charge for primary and secondary education in the Ministry of Vasundhara Raje in 2013-18.